jcochran206/pitchperfect/README.md

 # pitchperfect
-Pitch perfect is an ios app that allows the user to record audio and playback the recorded sounds with various auditory filters
+Pitch perfect is an ios app that allows the user to record their voice and modulate the recorded audio to sound like a Chimpunk or Darth Vader.
+In addition, it will allow for the user to speed up or slow down the rate of playback, and provide a echo or reverb effects.
 ## installation
 - download or clone package
 - compatible with xcode 8 and above